Detailed guides to painful problems, treatments & more

 ESWT is high tech.
 The main differences for the patient?
 It ain’t cheap & it’s much more intense.

-Not only that, but ultrasound has found new life in the marketplace as shockwave therapy — faster, stronger waves, with a bigger price tag!
+Enthusiasm about shockwave therapy has raced ahead of the evidence.
 Consider this marketing language from a Canadian company, Shockwave Institute, specializing in ESWT:

 Provided you are a candidate for this type of treatment, clinical studies suggest there is a 80–85% chance this technology will improve your condition.